 Don’t confuse anxiety with other types of inappropriate behavior.
 It is very important to set both expectations and have limits and consequences for inappropriate behavior.
 Parents who have reasonable expectations of their children and clear and consistent limits and consequences for behavior along with love and acceptance have the most competent, self-confident, and happy children.

-Source: Worrywisekids.org / Children’s Center for OCD and Anxiety
+Source: childrenscenterocdandanxiety.com / Children’s and Adult Center for OCD and Anxiety